liulab-dfci/TRUST4/README.md

 ### Example

 The directory './example' in this distribution contains one BAM files as input for TRUST4.
-Run PsiCLASS with:
+Run TRUST4 with:

 	./run-trust4 -b example/example.bam -f bcrtcr.fa --ref IMGT+C.fa

-The run will generate the files trust_raw.out, trust_final.out, trust_annot.out and trust_cdr3.out .
+The run will generate the files trust_raw.out, trust_final.out, trust_annot.out and trust_cdr3.out and several fq/fa files.

 ### Terms of use